iSneeze/shimmitty/README.md

 You can start it without attaching yourself to the process by using `docker-compose up -d`

-if you dont own a domain, feel free to edit the docker-compose file to include a port mapping, like this:
+if you dont own a domain, feel free to edit the `compose.yaml` file to include a port mapping, like this:

 ```yaml
 ...